 In July I was honored to be able to make a multimedia presentation at the Regional Headquarters of the National Park Service in Anchorage, and then make other presentations about music and the parks at Denali, Fairbanks, and Kantishna.
 Before returning home, I made a stop in Colorado to attend a performance of The Ghosts of Mesa Verde in Greeley.

-Rounding out the year with fantastic news, we learned in December that the Boulder Philharmonic received a grant from the National Endowment for the Arts to commission me for a new orchestral piece about Rocky Mountain National Park.
-The piece will be premiered both in Colorado, and also at Washington D.C.'s Kennedy Center for the Performing Arts as part of the SHIFT Festival of American Orchestras.
+Rounding out the year with fantastic news, we learned in December that the Boulder Philharmonic received a grant from the National Endowment for the Arts to commission me for a new orchestral piece about Rocky Mountain National Park (All the Songs that Nature Sings).
+The piece was premiered in 2017 both in Colorado, and also at Washington D.C.'s Kennedy Center for the Performing Arts as part of the SHIFT Festival of American Orchestras.

 The centennial year of the National Park Service!
 This year is packed with activity.
 Here's a summary:

 In February, I teamed up with my colleagues at SFA to present a full recital of park-inspired pieces, including the premiere public presentation of a new "Art and Inspiration" film from Denali National Park.